-- Participant in the countywide Mutual Aid Agreement - Sunnyvale collaborates with Santa Clara County Fire and Gilroy Fire in cost sharing for a Joint Fire Academy which is generally held twice a year.
-Sunnyvale is the host and manages the academy.
+- Participant in the countywide Mutual Aid Agreement - Sunnyvale collaborates with Santa Clara County Fire and Gilroy Fireother fire agencies within Santa Clara County in cost sharing for to hold a Joint Fire Academy which is generally held twice a year.
+Sunnyvale is the host and manages the academy. - Agreement with the County of Santa Clara EMS Agency authorizing Sunnyvale to provide ALS response and transport within the County should Sunnyvale desire to provide this level of service.

-Joint Powers Agreement for the Silicon Valley Regional Interoperability Authority to facilitate interoperability projects through joint purchasing and contracting.
+• Joint Powers Agreement for the Silicon Valley Regional Interoperability Authority to facilitate interoperability projects through joint purchasing and contracting.